Oreos – A vegan sweet tooth’s dream

 But, what about the chocolate, you ask?
 The fact is that only milk chocolate contains dairy products.
 Pure chocolate, the kind used to create that delectable oreo-style flavor, is made from the beans of the cacao tree.

 Be aware that oreo-type recipes can differ from country to country.
 Whey and lard are still commonly used in recipes marketed in other countries.
 So if you plan to spend time outside the U.S., make sure you read the package’s ingredients before you break open the bag.

-Oreos aren’t just a yummy snack food.
-Crumbled-up oreos also make a tasty addition to vegan muffins, truffles, cakes, cupcakes, and other baked goods.
-In addition, you can even find recipes for making homemade vegan oreos.
+Oreos aren’t just yummy snack food.
+Crumbled-up Oreos also make a tasty addition to vegan muffins, truffles, cakes, cupcakes, and other baked goods.
+In addition, you can even find recipes for making homemade vegan Oreos.

 Remember that Oreos do have sugar, so if you’re going vegan for strictly health reasons you’ll want to make this kind of cookie a “sometimes” food.
 Otherwise, feel free to indulge, guilt-free.